 Diagnosis and Treatment of breast cancer

-Various diagnostic tests are carried out for breast cancer, mammogram screening is the initial test conducted to check for any breast cancer.
+Cancer Treatment Hospital in India, various diagnostic tests are carried out for breast cancer, mammogram screening is the initial test conducted to check for any breast cancer.
 Ultrasound and MRI scanning, and biopsy confirm the cancerous cells.
 Treatment of breast cancer includes various procedures that include chemotherapy, radiation therapy, biological therapy, hormone therapy or targeted drug therapy.
-Some of the hospitals in Delhi, one can target for the treatment of Breast cancer include – AIIMS, Rajiv Gandhi Cancer Institute and Research Centre, Dharamshila cancer hospital, Apollo cancer institute, Max Super Speciality hospital.
+Some of the hospitals in Delhi, one can target for the treatment of Breast cancer include – Artemis Hospital Gurgaon, Fortis Hospital Gurgaon, Max Super Speciality hospital, Primus Super Speciality Hospital Delhi, BLK Super Speciality Hospital Delhi.

 The colon also called as large intestine, is situated in the lower part of the abdomen and is divided into four parts ascending, transverse, descending and sigmoid colon.
 The function of the colon is to absorb water, salt and nutrients from the food consumed.
 Colon cancer is the cancer of large intestine and is characterized by the formation of clumps of cells called polyps, which are formed of adenomatous cells.
 These adenomatous polyps are small and non-cancerous during initial stage but with time they grow into cancerous cells causing colon cancer.